learnk8s/learnk8s.io/src/requests-limits/content.md

 1. **Uncapped Target** — the previous recommendation from the autoscaler.
 1. **Upper Bound** — the maximum resource recommended for the container.

-In this case, the recommended numbers are a bit skewed to the lower end because you haven't load test the app for a sustained period of time.
+In this case, the recommended numbers are a bit skewed to the lower end because you haven't load test the app for a sustained period.

-You can repeat the experiment with locust and keep inspecting the Vertical Pod Autoscaler (VPA) recommendation.
+You can repeat the experiment with Locust and keep inspecting the Vertical Pod Autoscaler (VPA) recommendation.

-Once the recommandation are stable, you can apply them back to your deployment.
+Once the recommendations are stable, you can apply them back to your deployment.

 ```yaml|highlight=22-27|title=deployment.yaml
 apiVersion: apps/v1